Schmavery/reprocessing/README.md

 };
 ```

-- This is 100% a work in progress.
-Only a small subset of Processing's functionality has been replicated.
-Please feel free to contribute as my knowledge of OpenGl is limited at best :)

 # Using Fonts
 The story for using fonts in your Reprocessing app is still under some development to make it nicer.
 Right now we have support for writing text in a font defined in the [Angel Code font](http://www.angelcode.com/products/bmfont/) format.
 This is basically a bitmap of packed glyph textures along with a text file that describes it.
 The above link gives a few different tools that can be used to generate these files.
 The assets folder of this repo also has an [example](https://github.com/Schmavery/reprocessing/tree/bsb-support-new/assets/font) of a font that can be copied to your project and used.
 In order to use a font once you have the files: